-The stellar and binary evolution package SeBa is fully integrated into the kira integrator, although it can also be used as a stand-alone module for non-dynamical applications.
+SeBa is the stellar and binary evolution module, fully integrated into the kira N-body integrator, for Starlab (ascl:1010.076), although it can also be used as a stand-alone module for non-dynamical applications.
 Due to the interaction between stellar evolution and stellar dynamics, it is difficult to solve for the evolution of both systems in a completely self-consistent way.
 The trajectories of stars are computed using a block timestep scheme, as described earlier.
 Stellar and binary evolution is updated at fixed intervals (every 1/64 of a crossing time, typically a few thousand years).
 Any feedback between the two systems may thus experience a delay of at most one timestep.
 Internal evolution time steps may differ for each star and binary, and depend on binary period, perturbations due to neighbors, and the evolutionary state of the star.
 Time steps in this treatment vary from several milliseconds up to (at most) a million years.